Wowhor/ENM-Bovidae/README.md

              * 2.2 `ensembles`: The best ensemble models of the habitat suitability (.tif).
              * 2.3 `dataset_combine`: The dataset extracting and combining from rasters results, contains habitat suitability values (binary and probability), protected areas category, environmental variables, occurrence data (from gbif.org).
  - Unzip the downloaded folder
- - Set up working directory in R, before running the code
+ - Set up working directory in R before running the code
  - Run the scripts according to the numerical order